Preparedness Notes for Friday — September 16, 2022

 SurvivalBlog’s News From The American Redoubt

 This weekly column features news stories and event announcements from around the American Redoubt region.
 (Idaho, Montana, eastern Oregon, eastern Washington, and Wyoming.)
 Much of the region is also more commonly known as The Inland Northwest.
 We also mention companies of interest to preppers and survivalists that are located in the American Redoubt region.
-Today, we focus on the Moose Fire, in east-central Idaho.
-(See the Idaho section.)
+Today, the emphasis is on the wildfire season, which may continue for a few more weeks.

 Idaho